 - a permanent increase in labor costs.

 The good news is that the ingredients to outsource successfully are no longer available only to big players.
-The challenge is that the ingredients will require time to gather and many business owners believe that they don’t have enough time.
+The challenge is that the ingredients will require gathering time, and many business owners believe they don’t have enough time.